Master of Science in Construction Technology and Construction Management

 Required specialization

-Architecture, Architecture, Urban Design, Environmental Design, Urban Planning, Urban Planning, Urban Planning, Environmental Engineering, Environmental Architecture, Architecture and Building Sciences, City Planning, Real Estate Development, Urban planning, Urban planning, Urban planning, Urban design, Building conservation, Interior design, Interior Architecture, Landscape Architecture, Islamic Architecture, Housing
+Bachelor of Architecture, Urban Design, Environmental Design, Urban Planning, Urban Planning, Environmental Architecture, Environmental Architecture Engineering, Architecture and Building Sciences, City Planning, Real Estate Development, Urban Heritage, Building Conservation, Interior Design, Interior Architecture, Landscape Design, Islamic Architecture, Housing.

 Admission from outside the major